jejacks0n/teaspoon/README.md

 rails generate teaspoon:install --framework=mocha --coffee
 ```

-You can optionally [install phantomjs](http://phantomjs.org/download.html).
-If phantomjs is found it will be used, otherwise the gem will be used as a fallback -- which might not be optimal.
+You should probably [install phantomjs](http://phantomjs.org/download.html).
+If phantomjs is found it will be used, otherwise you can use the gem as a fallback -- which might not be optimal.

 ## Usage